 ABET-Accredited Materials Engineering degree programs in the Pacific Northwest

 The work of mining and geological engineers is similar to that of petroleum engineers. the main difference is the target of their efforts.
 That is, mining and geological engineers are involved in all aspects of discovering, removing, and processing minerals from the earth.
 The mining engineer designs the mine layout, supervises its construction, and devises systems to transport minerals to processing plants.

 The mining engineer also devises plans to return the area to its natural state after extracting the minerals.
 For more information, contact the Society of Mining, Metallurgy, and Exploration (SME-AIME).

-One ABET accredited Mining and one Geological Engineering degree program in the Pacific Northwest
+ABET accredited Mining and one Geological Engineering degree programs in the Pacific Northwest

 Nuclear engineers are involved in the design, construction, and operation of nuclear power plants for power generation, propulsion of nuclear submarines, and space power systems.
 Nuclear engineers are also involved in processes for handling nuclear fuels, safely disposing radioactive wastes, and using radioactive isotopes for medical purposes.
 For more information, contact American Nuclear Society (ANS).

-One ABET accredited Nuclear Engineering degree program in the Pacific Northwest
+ABET accredited Nuclear Engineering degree programs in the Pacific Northwest

 Ocean engineers are involved in the design of offshore drilling platforms, harbor facilities, breakwaters and underwater machines.
 Naval architects are involved in the design of ships and other seagoing vessels.
 For more information, contact the Society of Naval Architects and Marine Engineers (SNAME).